List of Britain's Got Talent finalists

 In the final, each of the finalists perform again, but this time the result is determined purely from the public vote, with the winner receiving £250,000 (£100,000 in series 1–5, £500,000 in series 6) and the chance to perform their act at the Royal Variety Performance.

-Opera singer Paul Potts won the first series of the competition in 2007, street dancer George Sampson won the second series in 2008, dance troupe Diversity won the third series in 2009, gymnast troupe Spelbound won the fourth series in 2010, singer Jai McDowall won the fifth series in 2011, dancing dog act Ashleigh and Pudsey won the sixth series in 2012, shadow theatre group, Attraction won the seventh series in 2013, classical singers Collabro won the eighth series in 2014, and musical canine freestyle act Jules O'Dwyer & Matisse won the ninth series in 2015.
+Opera singer Paul Potts won the first series of the competition in 2007.
+Street dancer George Sampson won the second series in 2008.
+Dance troupe Diversity won the third series in 2009.
+Gymnastics troupe Spelbound won the fourth series in 2010.
+Singer Jai McDowall won the fifth series in 2011.
+Dog act Ashleigh and Pudsey won the sixth series in 2012.
+Shadow theatre group Attraction won the seventh series in 2013.
+Classical singers Collabro won the eighth series in 2014.
+Dog act Jules O'Dwyer & Matisse won the ninth series in 2015.
 Magician Richard Jones won the tenth series in 2016.
 Pianist Tokio Myers won the eleventh series in 2017.
 Comedian Lost Voice Guy won the twelfth series in 2018.
-Korean War Veteran and Singing Chelsea Pensioner Colin Thackery won the thirteenth series in 2019.
-Pianist, singer and comedian Jon Courtenay won the fourteenth series in 2020.
+Singer Colin Thackery won the thirteenth series in 2019.
+Comedic singer and pianist Jon Courtenay won the fourteenth series in 2020.
+Comedian Axel Blake won the fifteenth series in 2022.
+Comedian Viggo Venn won the sixteenth series in 2023.
+Singer Sydnie Christmas won the seventeenth series in 2024.
+Magician Harry Moulding won the eighteenth series in 2025.